Governance & Administration Organizational Chart:

 Mr. Denetso is originally from Klagetoh, AZ and is a 1996 graduate of Ganado High School.
 Mr. Denetso went on to pursue an athletic career at Arizona State University and a brief stint playing professional football overseas.
 Mr. Denetso received his Master's degree from NMHU as a Clinical Social Worker and his B.S. degree in Family Studies/Human Development and Thematic in Education.
 Mr. Denetso has extensive work experience in behavioral health and social work.
 Mr. Denetso has served at NPS for approximately nine years in the following areas: Dean of Student Life in the Residential Program and Admissions Coordinator.
 He has also coached football, baseball, and track.
 Mr. Denetso enjoys giving back to the youth, is active in the community, and is a motivational speaker for our youth.
 In his free time, he enjoys being with family, friends, and anything that involves sports.
 Mr. Denetso reports, “I am living the dream working at NPS with your children".

-Manuel Watchman is the current Human Resource Director and brings 12 years of HR experience.
+Manuel Watchman is the current Director of Finance, and was previously the Director of Human Resources.
+Mr. Watchman brings twelve years of HR experience.
 He holds a Bachelor's degree from Boston University in International Relations and a Master's degree in Finance from the University of Massachusetts as of May 2022.
 He has worked at two other schools and is familiar with regulations.
 Additionally, he has worked in many aspects of HR including benefits administration, management, training, and more.
 When not at work, he enjoys spending time with family, home improvement, volunteering, and has recently assisted a nonprofit small business organization.